 Mandatory:

-Proven experience in HIVDR laboratory testing and laboratory network development and strenghtening.
+Proven experience in HIVDR laboratory testing, laboratory network development, and multi-country laboratory network strengthening.

+Proven experience working with international standards, best practices, and operational frameworks for quality and technical capacity of HIVDR testing laboratories.

-Relevant technical capacity to conduct laboratory assessments as described in this RFP.
+Relevant technical capacity to coordinate international laboratory quality assurance, technical testing, and laboratory assessment activities, as described in this RFP.

-Previous work by the institution or key personnel of the institution with WHO, other international organizations, or major institutions in the field of HIV drug resistance and HIV drug resistance testing and laboratory capacity building, as evidenced by reports, publications, or references.
+Previous work by the institution or key personnel of the institution with WHO, other international organizations, or major institutions with HIV drug resistance and HIV drug resistance testing and laboratory capacity building, as evidenced by reports, publications, or references.

+Previous work by the institution or key personnel of the institution with WHO policy development activities, including evidence generation and evidence assessment processes to inform global normative products.

-Experience providing technical support to low- and middle-income countires on HIVDR testing, including engagement with ministries of health, as evidenced by references, publications or documented outputs.
+Experience coordinating technical support to low- and middle-income countires on HIVDR testing in more than one WHO region, including engagement with ministries of health, as evidenced by references, publications or documented outputs.

 Mandatory experience may be demonstrated through relevant reports, tools, training materials, or references and may be the experience of key personnel of the institution.